kyleboden/startup/README.md

 - [x] **The index.html file is hooked to App** - done!-
 - [x] **Components**
   - [x] **login** - When you press login on the login button it takes you to the userInfo page.

+  ## Service deliverable

+For this deliverable I added backend endpoints that verify if a user can login.
+I also added backend endpoints for Education, Work History, Skills, and Languages.

+- [x] **Node.js/Express HTTP service** - done!
+- [x] **Static middleware for frontend** - done!
+- [x] **Calls to third party endpoints** - Using fetch request to call different api.
+I implemented the random quote of the day on my home page.
+- [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for storing user information.
+- [x] **Frontend calls service endpoints** - Login Function.